CJJ8848/HTF_OBC_historical_analysis/scripts/step0_datapreprocessing_tailocin_presence/readme.md

 A total of 413 globally distributed *A. thaliana* herbarium specimens were screened for the presence of *P. viridiflava* ATUE5.

 1. **Host depletion**:
-   - Raw metagenomic reads were mapped to the *A. thaliana* TAIR10 reference genome using BWA.
+   - Raw metagenomic reads were mapped to the *A. thaliana* TAIR10 reference genome using BWA aln.
    - Unmapped reads were retained.

 2. **ATUE5 mapping**: